google/zetasql/docs/geography_functions.md

 in low-density areas of noise.
 Geographies passed in through `geography_column` are classified in one of three ways by the DBSCAN algorithm:

-+   Core value: A geography is a core value if it is within `epsilon` distance of `minimum_geographies` geographies, including itself.
++   Core value: A geography is a core value if it's within `epsilon` distance of `minimum_geographies` geographies, including itself.
 The core value starts a new cluster, or is added to the same cluster as a core value within `epsilon` distance.
 Core values are grouped in a cluster together with all other core and border values that are within `epsilon` distance.
-+   Border value: A geography is a border value if it is within epsilon distance of a core value.
-It is added to the same cluster as a core value within `epsilon` distance.
++   Border value: A geography is a border value if it's within epsilon distance of a core value.
+It's added to the same cluster as a core value within `epsilon` distance.
 A border value may be within `epsilon` distance of more than one cluster.
 In this case, it may be arbitrarily assigned to either cluster and the function will produce the same result in subsequent calls.
-+   Noise: A geography is noise if it is neither a core nor a border value.
++   Noise: A geography is noise if it's neither a core nor a border value.
     Noise values are assigned to a `NULL` cluster.
 An empty `GEOGRAPHY` is always classified as noise.